oskariorg/oskari-docs/md/documentation/configuring_map_projection.md

     db.[module].username=postgres
     db.[module].password=admin

-After the configuration has been run the result will show additionali info if you need to change any properties for these functionalities to work.
+After the configuration has been run the result will show additional info if you need to change any properties for these functionalities to work.

 # Configuring new projections for Printout

-Edit printout properties file e.g. \jetty-8.1.16-oskari\resources\oskari-printout-backend-4326.properties
+Edit printout properties file e.g. {JETTY_HOME}\resources\oskari-printout-backend-4326.properties

 ```
 epsgCode=EPSG:4326  <--  desired crs / EPSG: must be in Uppercase